graphql-dotnet/relay/README.md

 #### `MutationPayloadGraphType<TSource, TOut>`, `MutationPayloadGraphType<TSource>`, `MutationPayloadGraphType`

-The output ObjectGraphType containing the mutation payload, functionally similar to an `ObjectGraphType` with the addition of requiing a `MutateAndGetPayload()` method used to resolve the payload from the inputs.
+The output ObjectGraphType containing the mutation payload, functionally similar to an `ObjectGraphType` with the addition of requiring a `MutateAndGetPayload()` method used to resolve the payload from the inputs.

 ```csharp
 public class CreateDroidPayload : MutationPayloadGraphType<DroidPayload, Task<DroidPayload>>